 If you’ve been a victim of negligent security, then you could suffer from other traumas.
 When a third party comes onto the property and commits a violent act against you, you could suffer from stab wounds, gunshot wounds, or emotional trauma from a robbery or another violent crime.

 Your premises liability injury could require you to stay in the hospital.
 As you’re healing, you may also need rehabilitation or other procedures in the future.

-When you have severe injuries, they may affect you for the rest of your life.
-You may not be able to return to your job or even to the workforce.
+Depending on your damages, you may not be able to return to your job or even to the workforce.
 These drastic changes are difficult.
 While you’re making this adjustment, you shouldn’t have to worry about getting the care you need.
-That’s where we step in.
+That’s where your Fayetteville premises liability lawyer steps in.